We understand that sometimes, despite our best efforts, we might get things wrong and you might want to submit a complaint.

 You can find the Housing Ombudsman Service contact details here.

-We have created an Annual Summary of our Complaints Handling for 2022/23 which is available here.
+We have created an Annual Summary of our Complaints and Service Improvement for 2024/25 which is available here.

 Examples of how customer feedback has been used in the past can be found here.